Renormalised 3-point functions of stress tensors and conserved currents in CFT: Introduction

-To find the form of these contact terms, and more importantly the momentum-space correlator itself, it is better to return to our first-principles approach.
+Here we find it easier to work directly in momentum space and proceed from first principles.
 For specific spacetime\footnote{In practice, we work in the Wick-rotated theory but will continue to refer to ``spacetime" dimensions.} and operator dimensions, we find the triple-$K$ integrals representing the scalar form factors in our decomposition contain divergences.
 These divergences can be regulated by infinitesimally shifting the spacetime and operator dimensions.
 As these are the only dimensionless parameters appearing in the conformal Ward identities, this scheme represents the most general universally-applicable regularisation that preserves conformal invariance.
 In this scheme the regulated form factors are simply given by triple-$K$ integrals with correspondingly shifted parameters.
 To extract their divergences, we use the Mellin mapping theorem, which relates the divergences of triple-$K$ integrals to the poles in a series expansion of their integrand.
 This easy evaluation of divergences is itself another of the advantages of momentum space.
 Finally, to cancel the divergences, we add suitable local counterterms.
 For the correlators of stress tensors and conserved currents we study here, these counterterms are constructed purely from the corresponding sources.
 Their contribution, upon transforming back to position space, corresponds to the missing contact terms in our discussion above.
-Upon removing the regulator, we then recover the finite, renormalised momentum-space correlator.
+After removing the regulator, we then recover the finite, renormalised momentum-space correlator.